amaniahnuar/Educative-Project-NetCDF4/README.md

-# Educative-Project
+# Educative-Project-NetCDF4
-I'm attaching my notebooks that I create here to be used by public as general reference.
+I'm attaching my notebook that I create here to be used by public as general reference.
+This notebook is for reference of managing NetCDF4 files using Python.

 I'd appreciate to at least mention where you get the notebooks from so that others can benefit from them too!

 That's all!